LOWER BODY LIFT SURGERY | WEIGHT LOSS SURGERY

 Will I have to return for post-operative care?

-You’ll see Dr Hunt weekly for the first month after your surgery in one of our Sydney clinics.
+You’ll see Dr Hunt weekly for the first month after your surgery.
 As you progress, the time between visits will become longer.

 How long will I be off work?